tinyzimmer/gst-pipeline-operator/README.md

   # Globals will be merged into the `src` and `sink` configs during processing.
   # This is useful if all operations are happening against the same MinIO server
   # and buckets.
 You can also direct output to/from different servers and buckets
-  # by declaring those values in the respective areas instead of here.
+  # by declaring those values in their respective areas instead of here.
   globals:
     minio:
       endpoint: "minio.default.svc.cluster.local:9000"   # The endpoint for the MinIO server